Union Budget 2023-24

 Was this helpful?

-• What are the requirements for converting External Commercial Borrowings/Lump entirety Fee/Royalty etc. into Equity?
+• What are the Reporting prerequisites for converting External commercial borrowing into equity?

 For more information, click here